pusher/pusher-websocket-dotnet/README.md

 ### HttpUserAuthenticator

-The implementation of the `HttpUserAuthenticator` class which provides the default implementation of an `IUserAuthenticator` has been modified to support the setting of an authentication header.
+The `HttpUserAuthenticator` class supports the setting of an authentication header.

 Here is an example of how to set the bearer token in an authentication header: